pyg-team/pytorch_geometric/docs/source/tutorial/database_backend.rst

     (e.g. Neo4j).

-A common way to support large-graph GNN training is to keep graph representations in-memory across a distributed system.
+A common way to support large-graph GNN training is to keep graph topology and features in RAM of the training machine(s).
 This can enable highly efficient mini-batch computation, but may also require substantial hardware resources.

-The Database abstractions provide an alternative approach in which the training process requests graph structure and features from an external database during training, with neighborhood sampling executed inside the database rather than in PyG.
-As a result, the training process receives only the sampled subgraph and the requested features for each mini-batch.
-This can reduce the memory requirements of the training machine, making database-backed workflows practical on more modest hardware while preserving the usual PyG loader and model interfaces.
+The Database abstractions provide an alternative approach in which the training process only fetches relevant graph data per batch, and the database backend handles neighbor sampling and feature retrieval.
+This can drastically reduce the memory requirements of the training machine, and enable large-graph training on more modest hardware, at the cost of some additional latency per batch.

 Key Advantages
 --------------

 #. **Train on graphs that don't fit in memory** — only sampled subgraphs
-   and the features for their nodes are pulled into the trainer at each step.
+   and the features for their nodes are pulled into the trainer at each batch.
 This enables large graph training without the need for a big RAM machine.
 #. **Backend-agnostic ABCs** — any database with a query language can be
    plugged in by subclassing three abstract classes (:class:`~torch_geometric.data.DatabaseGraphStore`,